-UB is comprised of the College of Arts and Sciences, the College of Engineering and Applied Sciences, the Schools of Architecture and Planning, Medicine and Biomedical Sciences, Management, Nursing, Pharmacy, and Public Health and Health Professions.
-UB has the only Schools of Pharmacy, Architecture, and Law within the SUNY system.
+UB is comprised of the College of Arts and Sciences, the School of Engineering and Applied Sciences, the School of Architecture and Planning, the School of Medicine and Biomedical Sciences, the School of Management, the School of Nursing, the School of Pharmacy, and the School of Public Health and Health Professions.
+UB has the only schools of Pharmacy, Architecture and Law within the SUNY system.

-UB offers more than 100 bachelor’s degrees programs (including combined degrees), 190 master’s and 83 doctoral degrees.
+UB offers about 100 bachelor’s degree programs (including combined degrees), 205 master’s degrees, 84 doctoral degrees and 10 professional degrees.

-It is 14 to 1, but class sizes vary.
-More than three-fourths of our undergraduate classes have less than 50 students, but your class size will largely depend on what year you’re in and the level of class you’re taking.
+It is approximately 14 to 1, but class sizes vary.
+More than three-fourths of our undergraduate classes have under 50 students, but your class size will largely depend on what year you’re in and the level of class you’re taking.
 As you progress in your academic career and take courses specific to your major, class size will shrink considerably.

-Twelve credits is considered full-time; however, to finish a 120 semester hour degree program in 4 years or 8 semesters, you should take an average of 15 credits each semester.
+Twelve credits is considered full-time; however, to finish a 120-semester-hour degree program in four years or eight semesters, you should take an average of 15 credits each semester.